 Venomous Caterpillars

-There are many venomous caterpillars which belong to many species, and each of them have their own unique defense mechanisms.
-However, those that are known to be poisonous in nature have a slight difference in their appearance.
-The ones mentioned in the following paragraphs are some of the most well-known poisonous caterpillars.
+There are many venomous caterpillars belonging to many species, and each has its own unique defense mechanisms.
+Those that are known to be poisonous have a slight difference in their appearance.
+The ones described below are some of the most well-known poisonous caterpillars.

 Hag Moth Caterpillar

-It is known as the monkey slug and is very easy to identify, as it is a full-grown, brown, and hairy caterpillar, which is 5/8 inch long.
-The third, fifth, and seventh pairs of its processes are generally twisted, and thus it is known as the hag.
+Known as the monkey slug, the Hag Moth Caterpillar is easy to identify.
+It is a full-grown, brown, and hairy caterpillar that is 5/8 inch long.
+The third, fifth, and seventh pairs of its processes are generally twisted, that's why it is called the "hag."
 It feeds on the foliage of trees like the dogwood, ash, apple, willow, and oak.
 It breeds in the months of August and September.

 Saddleback Caterpillar

-This is the most commonly-found slug which can be identified without any information even in its stages of development.
+This is the most commonly found slug caterpillar, recognizable even in its early stages of development.
 It is 1 inch long, with a very prominent green saddle on the back of its dark-brown body.
-It also has prominent horns which bear spines for protection.
-This is a very poisonous caterpillar and can create severe problems in the body.
-It feeds on the foliage of the above mentioned tress as well and is solitary too.
+It also has prominent horns that bear spines for protection.
+This is a very poisonous caterpillar and can create severe problems if touched.
+It feeds on the foliage of the same trees mentioned above and is a solitary feeder.

 Puss Caterpillar

-It is a one-inch caterpillar which is densely-covered with a woolly coat of soft brown hair and a tail like end in the back.
-There are several short poisonous spines which are present under these hair and they cause instant irritation when touched.
-This caterpillar however, is not a solitary feeder and is found in groups feeding on the leaves of the maple, oak, and hack berry trees.
+The Puss Caterpillar is a one-inch caterpillar densely covered with a woolly coat of soft brown hair and a tail-like end at the back.
+Several short poisonous spines are hidden under this hair, and they cause instant irritation when touched.
+Unlike the Saddleback, it is not a solitary feeder, it is found in groups feeding on the leaves of the maple, oak, and hackberry trees.
 The sting of this caterpillar is more poisonous than the others.

 Io Moth Caterpillar

-The Io moth belongs to the giant silkworm caterpillars, which are leaf feeders and have numerous spines on their body.
-This particular type of poisonous caterpillar is light-green overall with a narrow red band on either side along with a white band under it.
-It is two inches long and is completely covered with branched and black, pointed green spines.
-The Io moth is also a foliage eater and it feeds on the leaves of the elm, beech, clover, apple, willow, corn, and roses.
+The Io moth belongs to the group of giant silkworm caterpillars, which are leaf feeders covered with numerous spines.
+This particular poisonous caterpillar is light-green overall, with a narrow red band on either side along with a white band under it.
+It is two inches long and is completely covered with branched, black-tipped, pointed green spines.
+The Io moth also feeds on foliage, specifically the leaves of the elm, beech, clover, apple, willow, corn, and roses.

 Stinging Rose Caterpillar

-This caterpillar belongs to the slug type and is a yellow to red-colored creature.
-It has red spines with black and blue stripes which run down the middle of its back.
-It also has very prominent, poisonous, spiny yellow horns in the front, rear, and center of its body.
-It feeds on bushes and tree branches of the oak, bayberry, and sycamore trees.
+This caterpillar also belongs to the slug type and is a yellow to red-colored creature.
+It has red spines with black and blue stripes that run down the middle of its back.
+It also has very prominent, poisonous, spiny yellow horns at the front, rear, and center of its body.
+It feeds on the bushes and tree branches of the oak, bayberry, and sycamore trees.

-There are many more poisonous caterpillars in nature, but this list included the most commonly-found and the most dangerous ones among all the species.
+There are many more poisonous caterpillars in nature, but this list covers the most commonly found and the most dangerous ones among all the species.